Akron, Ohio: Airports

-The primary terminal that airline passengers traveling to or from Akron use is the Akron-Canton Regional Airport, serving nearly 2 million passengers a year.
-The Akron-Canton Airport is a commercial Class C airport located in the city of Green, roughly 10 mi southeast of Akron operated jointly by Stark and Summit counties.
+The primary terminal that airline passengers traveling to or from Akron use is the Akron–Canton Airport, serving nearly 2 million passengers a year.
+The Akron-Canton Airport is a commercial Class C airport located in the suburb of Green, Ohio, roughly 10 mi southeast of Akron operated jointly by Stark and Summit counties.
 It serves as an alternative for travelers to or from the Cleveland area as well.
-Akron Executive Airport is a general aviation airport located in and owned by the City of Akron that serves private planes.
+Akron Fulton International Airport is a general aviation airport located in and owned by the city that serves private planes.
 It first opened in 1929 and has operated in several different capacities since then.
 The airport had commercial scheduled airline service until the 1950s and it is now used for both cargo and private planes.

 It is home of the Lockheed Martin Airdock, where the Goodyear airships, dirigibles, and blimps were originally stored and maintained.
 The Goodyear blimps are now housed outside of Akron in a facility on the shores of Wingfoot Lake in nearby Suffield Township.